Full-time: 4 years, including a year abroad in China. Part Time: 6-8 years

 My course at UCLan was central to my success in gaining a job at WPP Agency.
 It is, in my opinion, the best-designed BA course in the United Kingdom in which to study International Business and Chinese language and culture, offering significant time in China, including the opportunity for work experience.

-The course includes an intensive summer study tour in Beijing at the end of Year 1 and a full year abroad at the end of Year 2, supported by the Confucius Institute and our extensive links with China.
+The course includes an intensive summer study tour in Beijing at the end of Year 1/Year 2 if on Foundation and a full year abroad at the end of Year 2/Year 3 if on Foundation , supported by the Confucius Institute and our extensive links with China.
 The year abroad consists of two parts: a study placement at a Chinese university, and a work placement where you will join an international company operating in China.

 You can choose to study at any Chinese university for your year abroad, we offer Confucius Institute full scholarships, below is a list of universities we’ve placed our students with awarded scholarships: